 - How does this relate to those with a gift of prophecy in the church?

-I’m still exploring the answers to these questions—but here are some thoughts that have emerged as I’ve studied this from a New Testament perspective.
+Here are some thoughts that have emerged as I’ve studied this from a New Testament perspective.

 Prophecy, Prophets and the Call to Repentance: 6 New Testament Considerations